 -

-Download and extract the terraform-root.zip file:
+Download the terraform-root.zip file:

 curl -O https://templafydownload.blob.core.windows.net/delivery/ESS/terraform-root.zip